 Sweet and Spicy Holiday Ham ASK ABOUT LINK

 While that cooks, take the time to prepare the glaze.
 In a medium saucepan, mix together brown sugar, chutney, jam, mustard, garlic, vinegar, and hot sauce.
-Corine’s Cuisine Sauce No. 23 is a good match for this low-fat recipe, since the spiciness of the fresh Scotch bonnet peppers will help burn fat.
-Another great choice from Corine’s Cuisine will be the new Sauce 31, a unique sweet-and-spicy blend coming out in January 2017.
+Corine’s Cuisine Sauce No. 23 is a good match for this recipe since the fruitiness of the fresh Scotch bonnet peppers will blend well with the chutney and sugar.
+Another great choice from Corine’s Cuisine will be the new Sauce No. 31, a unique sweet-and-spicy blend coming out in January 2017.

 Stir the glaze mixture over low heat until it bubbles.
 Once the ham has been in for the calculated time, coat it with the glaze (remove foil if necessary) and then return it to the oven and continue baking until the thermometer reads 140 degrees F (typically another 30 min).
 From there, cut the ham into slices and you are good to go.

 These familiar holiday friends always put a smile on someone’s face.
 They can be served as a desert or a casual snack.
-But can they be made as a low-fat recipe?
-Take a look here!
 Start by sifting 2 ¼ cups of all-purpose flour into a large bowl for whisking and stirring.
 Add 1 ½ teaspoon of ground ginger, 1 teaspoon of ground cinnamon, 1/4 teaspoon of ground nutmeg, 1/4 teaspoon of baking soda, 1/4 teaspoon of salt, 1/4 teaspoon of ground cloves, and 1/2 teaspoon of baking powder.

 Set the mixture aside, and in a second large bowl, measure ¾ cup of granulated sugar.
 Add ¼ cup of softened butter and then mix it in with your mixer at medium speed, beating it until it is nice and smooth.
 Then add 1 large egg and ½ cup of molasses, and beat again until smoothly blended.
 Take the first bowl and pour that mixture into the new one and stir.
 After the dough is blended well, separate it into two even portions, shaping each one into a flat disk and then wrapping them separately in plastic wrap.
 Refrigerate for 1 hour.
 Preheat your oven to 350 degrees.
 Take out the dough disks, remove the plastic wrap, place them on a floured surface, and roll the dough until it is 1/8 inch thick.